Star Formation and Chemical Enrichment in Protoclusters: Discussions

 We saw in Figure~\ref{fig:evolution_SFR_Metal} that the SFR peaks at different redshifts for the Core region ($z\,\sim\,2$) and the PC region ($z\,\sim\,3$).
 To understand what causes this difference, we investigate the contribution to global star formation by galaxies with different stellar masses.

 The top panel of Figure~\ref{fig:evolution_SFR_Mstar} shows the time evolution of the number of galaxies in each stellar mass range in M15-Gas.
 The solid and dashed lines indicate the galaxies in the PC and Core, respectively.
 Note that the PC line includes the contribution from the Core.
 In our PC, the number of galaxies with $(\mathrm{M}_\star/\Msun)\,\geq\,10^{8}$ continues to increase from high-$z$ to $z\sim 2$, but then slightly decreases at $z<2$.
+At high redshifts ($z>1)$, the slope of the stellar mass function for low-mass galaxies is steeper than at $z=0$ \citep{Genel2014MNRAS, Furlong2015MNRAS, Pillepich_2018}.
+In particular, the FIRE simulation demonstrates that the stellar mass function at $z = 2$ is higher than that at $z = 0$ for galaxies with stellar masses less than $10^9\,\Msun$ \citep{Feldmann2023MNRAS}.
+These findings align with a decrease in the number density of lower stellar masses.
 In the Core, the number of galaxies in any mass range does not decrease.
+The discussion of the effect of tidal disruption is a topic for future research.